 However in practice tattooing feels nothing like being licked by anything except, maybe, a chainsaw.
 Or a red hot razor-blade.

 Everyone will describe the sensation of tattooing in different terms.
 And this is due to different placements on different parts of the body, different tattooing techniques and differing sensitivities to pain creating differences of opinion.
-Yet all except the most masochistic of clients will tell you that getting a tattoo hurts.
+Yet all except the toughest of clients will tell you that getting a tattoo hurts.

 To be tattooed involves having needles thrust through the outer layers of skin.
 The needles penetrate the epidermis down to the dermis, where the needles implant the ink.
 But tattoo needles don’t feel like medical needles.
 They don’t go in as far and they are much smaller.

 So if thinking about the needles you get at the doctor or during a blood test freaks you out, you need not fear.
 Getting tattooed isn’t like visiting the doctor.

 Most tattoos aren’t that painful

 For a client with an average sensitivity to pain the process will hover somewhere between an uncomfortable scratching feeling through to a burning or cutting sensation in the more unpleasant spots.

 For the more commonly tattooed areas like the outer upper arm, shoulder, forearm or back the sensation will incline more towards an uncomfortable but bearable scratching feeling.
 And unless you’re planning on getting solid color or solid black on large portions of these placements they’re quite bearable.
 They’re still unpleasant but they are bearable for the average person.

 In the more unpleasant and vastly more painful spots like the armpit, elbow ditch, inner biceps, inner thighs and backs of the knees the skin is thinner and the nerves and blood vessels are much closer to the surface of the skin.
 So you can expect the sensation to move more toward the red hot razor-blade and cutting end of the tattoo pain spectrum.